 Notice of open Officer positions, call for nominations, and the election of Officers shall be as determined by the Board in accordance with these Bylaws.

-Any member of The Society may declare his or her candidacy for the position of any one (1) Society Member-at-Large position (but not both positions) that such member is qualified to hold according to these Bylaws.
+Any member of The Society may declare his or her candidacy for the position of any one (1) Society Member-at-Large positions or the Retired Physician Representative Position that such member is qualified to hold according to these Bylaws.

-Nominations for office must be submitted to the Board in writing or in person at the Board Meeting during which the scheduled election of Officers is to take place.
+Nominations for office must be submitted to the Board in writing by the published deadline for submissions in advance of the Board Meeting during which the scheduled election of Officers is to take place.
 The Board will elect, by majority vote, a slate of nominees, one (1) nominee for each open Officer position.
 The slate of nominees shall be sent electronically or by mail within five (5) business days after said Board Meeting to all members of The Society eligible to vote.

-Following this Board Meeting, there will be a twenty-eight (28) day period during which Members of the Society eligible to vote may comment on the slate of nominees.
+Following this Board Meeting, there will be a twenty-one (21) day period during which Members of the Society eligible to vote may comment on the slate of nominees.
 Comments about nominees may be directed to any of the Executive Officers of the Board and/or to the Executive Director of The Society for consideration prior to the next regularly scheduled Board Meeting.
 The Executive Officers shall determine if such comments warrant more discussion by the full Board before final ratification and appointment.